-The Story of the 2009 Water Balance Model Forum (Hosted by the City of Surrey) Living Water Smart and Making Green Choices to Create Liveable Communities and Protect Stream Health The New Business As Usual:
+The Story of the 2009 Water Balance Model Forum (Hosted by the City of Surrey) Living Water Smart and Making Green Choices to Create Liveable Communities and Protect Stream Health

-Visualize What We Want Metro Vancouver to Look Like in 50 years The Mission is to Create a Legacy Influence choices by individuals and organizations Use the term "sustainability" as a lens for considering approaches that influence choices The Story of the Water Balance Model Forum hosted by the City of Surrey Moving Beyond Pilot Projects to a Broader Watershed Objectives Approach Preface This consolidated document comprises the set of six stories that were published on the Water Bucket website to tell the story of the Metro Vancouver Water Balance Model Forum.
+The Story of the Water Balance Model Forum hosted by the City of Surrey Moving Beyond Pilot Projects to a Broader Watershed Objectives Approach Preface This consolidated document comprises the set of six stories that were published on the Water Bucket website to tell the story of the Metro Vancouver Water Balance Model Forum.
 Hosted by the City of Surrey, the Forum program was built around the HOW question as it pertains to green infrastructure: - HOW will the City of Surrey get it built right; - HOW will a consistent regional approach be achieved in Metro Vancouver?

 "The Forum was a success," reports Remi Dubé, Drainage Planning Manager with the City of Surrey, and the individual responsible for developing the morning program.
 "We have been getting some pretty good feedback from many of the people who workshop (specifically attended the developers and consultants).
 It's leading into more direct communication with certain developers who are looking at different approaches ... they seemed encouraged with the dialogue that the forum appeared to promote."

-Alignment of Regional Actions with Provincial Goals and Objectives The Series Explained - On February 2nd, Story #1 titled Living Water Smart and Making Green Choices to Create Liveable Communities and Protect Stream Health introduced what would be covered in the morning and afternoon sessions. - On February 11th, Story #2 titled Making Green Choices: Opportunities for Law and Policy to Effect Change on the Ground introduced the shared responsibility theme, and provided the bridge from the morning to the afternoon. - On February 18th, Story #3 titled Green Infrastructure in the City of Surrey: "Getting it built right" elaborated on the learning outcomes for the Forum morning session. - On February 25th, Story #4 titled Making Green Choices: Use the Water Balance Model to Inform Land Development Strategies foreshadowed how regulators and designers can apply the Water Balance Model to facilitate implementation of green infrastructure solutions. - On March 4th, Story #5 titled Provincial Context: Today's Expectations are Tomorrow's Standards for Green Infrastructure presented cascading provincial, regional and local perspectives. - On March 23rd, Story #6 titled Convening for Action in Metro Vancouver to Get Green Infrastructure Built: Moving Beyond Pilot Projects to a Broader Watershed Objectives Approach documented the Forum outcomes.
+Living Water Smart & Making Green Choices to Create Liveable Communities & Protect Stream Health • Morning Session: Green Infrastructure in the City of Surrey: "Getting it built right" • Afternoon Session: Alignment of Regional Actions with Provincial Goals and Objectives The Series Explained - On February 2nd, Story #1 titled Living Water Smart and Making Green Choices to Create Liveable Communities and Protect Stream Health introduced what would be covered in the morning and afternoon sessions. - On February 11th, Story #2 titled Making Green Choices: Opportunities for Law and Policy to Effect Change on the Ground introduced the shared responsibility theme, and provided the bridge from the morning to the afternoon. - On February 18th, Story #3 titled Green Infrastructure in the City of Surrey: "Getting it built right" elaborated on the learning outcomes for the Forum morning session. - On February 25th, Story #4 titled Making Green Choices: Use the Water Balance Model to Inform Land Development Strategies foreshadowed how regulators and designers can apply the Water Balance Model to facilitate implementation of green infrastructure solutions. - On March 4th, Story #5 titled Provincial Context: Today's Expectations are Tomorrow's Standards for Green Infrastructure presented cascading provincial, regional and local perspectives. - On March 23rd, Story #6 titled Convening for Action in Metro Vancouver to Get Green Infrastructure Built: Moving Beyond Pilot Projects to a Broader Watershed Objectives Approach documented the Forum outcomes.

-Getting Green Infrastructure Built: Moving Beyond Pilot Projects to a Broader Watershed Objectives Approach Handout at Water Balance Model Forum on March 12, 2009 The New Business As Usual:
+Getting Green Infrastructure Built: Moving Beyond Pilot Projects to a Broader Watershed Objectives Approach Handout at Water Balance Model Forum on March 12, 2009